BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_5_Sending_Coins_with_Automated_Raw_Transactions.md

   ]
 }
 ```
-We saw the fee in the more extensive output, before we saved things to a variable with JQ, but you can verify it with the `btctxfee` JQ alias:
+We saw the fee in the more extensive output, before we saved the hex to a variable with JQ, but you can verify it with the `btctxfee` JQ alias:
 ```
 $ btctxfee $rawtxhex3
 .00023